minnojs/minno-quest/docs/basics/sequencer.md

 })
 ```

 Tasks add any data that they log into their task object.
-For instance, piQuest maintains a `current.questions` object that holds the responses for all questions.
+For instance, miQuest maintains a `current.questions` object that holds the responses for all questions.

 #### Local Variables
 In addition to these environmental variables, you have access to two types of local variables; *Data* and *Meta* .
 They are each available within the mixer/templates with specific names tied to their type.
 The naming convention for these variables is `<elementName>Data` and `<elementName>Meta`.
 For example, for tasks they appear as `tasksData` and `tasksMeta`.